Simulating from a gamma distribution with small shape parameter: Small-shape gamma simulations

 which is easy to sample from using standard tools, such as {\tt runif} in R.

-Pseudo-code for a new program, named {\tt rgamss}, for simulating a sample of size $n$ from a \emph{s}mall-\emph{s}hape gamma distribution, on the log scale, based on this acceptance--rejection scheme is presented in Algorithm~\ref{algo:code}.
-R code for this program is also available at the first author's website (\url{www.math.uic.edu/~rgmartin}).
+Pseudo-code for the proposed new program, named {\tt rgamss}, for simulating from a small-shape gamma distribution based on this acceptance--rejection scheme is presented in Algorithm~\ref{alg:code}.
+R code is also available at \url{www.math.uic.edu/~rgmartin}, which provides the user with further options.
+As a side note, since numerical precision can be lost in the final exponentiation step in Algorithm~\ref{alg:code}, we recommend returning the samples on the log-scale, which is the default in our R function.